Vin-n/OpenRes2017/README.md

 __Females in the age group 15-19 are most likely to be victims, whereas most of the male victims are 10-14 years old__

-## Considering the age groups of the sex offenders and victims (and other crimes), more awareness and intervention stratergies are required, especially at schools.
+## Considering the age groups of the sex offenders and victims (and other crimes), more awareness and intervention strategies are required, especially at schools.

+Contributors:
+Vindhya Nawaratne, Pradeep Rajasekhar, Akira Wang, Rylan Gan, Irabella Lin, Belle Lim